 I really enjoyed this course.
 Lots of laboratory work meant that I got to learn about equipment and methods that I now use in my job.

 My interest lies in the application of analytical techniques to the investigation of evidence from crime scenes.

 On graduation you may continue to postgraduate study at TU Dublin or in other higher education institutions.
-The programme meets the requirements as an approved undergraduate degree for the Professional Master of Education (Post Primary)for those who want to teach chemistry and science in secondary schools.
+The course meets the requirements as an approved undergraduate degree for the Professional Master of Education (Post Primary) for those who want to teach chemistry and science in secondary schools.